 A landmark on the U. campus, the Jon M. Huntsman Center is the perfect place to watch a sporting event.
-With 15,000 chair seats (8,000 for volleyball and women's basketball) assuring a great view from anywhere in the arena, the Huntsman Center is the largest venue in the Pac-12 Conference.
+With 15,000 chair seats (8,400 for volleyball and women's basketball with lower bowl seating only) assuring a great view from anywhere in the arena, the Huntsman Center is the largest venue in the Pac-12 Conference.

-Underground tunnels stretching 2,220 feet connect the arena with the four-building HPER complex, which is undergoing a renovation.
-The $36 million project includes the new Jon M. and Karen Huntsman Basketball Center, which will house the men's and women's basketball programs, and the Sorenson Legacy Foundation High Performance Center, a state-of-the-art sports medicine and strength & conditioning facility.
+Underground tunnels stretching 2,220 feet connect the arena with the four-building HPER complex, which underwent a renovation before the 2015-16 season.
+The $36 million project included the new Jon M. and Karen Huntsman Basketball Center, which houses the men's and women's basketball programs, and the Sorenson Legacy Foundation High Performance Center, a state-of-the-art sports medicine and strength & conditioning facility.

-Long recognized as a site of championships, the Huntsman Center ranks third among the nation's arenas for the most NCAA men’s basketball tournament basketball games hosted, with 81 contests having been played in the facility.
+In men's basketball, the Huntsman Center ranks third among the nation's arenas for the most NCAA Tournament games hosted, with 81 contests having been played in the facility.
 The JMHC played host to the 1979 NCAA Basketball Championship “Dream Match-Up” featuring Indiana State's Larry Bird and Michigan State's Magic Johnson.

 The men's NCAA regional tournament came to the Huntsman Center twice (1971 and ‘81).
 First and second round games took place 13 times (most recently in 2006).
 The JMHC has hosted NCAA women's basketball first and second round games twice (2001 and ‘11).

-Also a famous gymnastics venue, the Huntsman Center has hosted a record nine national gymnastics championships—one AIAW and eight NCAA Championships (most recently in 2007).
-Utah has also hosted 12 regional meets (most recently in 2012) and two Pac-12 Championships (most recently in 2015).
+Also a famous women's gymnastics venue, the Huntsman Center has hosted a record nine national gymnastics championships—one AIAW and eight NCAA Championships (most recently in 2007).
+Utah has also hosted 14 regional meets (most recently in 2018) and two Pac-12 Championships (most recently in 2015).